 Your physiotherapist will also do a physical assessment, which may involve:

-- assessing your core and pelvic floor muscle control and strength,
+- Checking your core and pelvic floor muscle strength and muscle control, and/or

 Your physiotherapist’s assessment and treatment will be based on the best scientific evidence for treating pelvic symptoms.